How to perfect your practice

 Asian teachers and musicians probably won't agree with me but I'm convinced that practicing more than 6 hours per day is unhealthy.
 Even this amount of time spent sitting in an uncomfortable position in a small room, straining your neck, back and hand muscles plus trying to be constantly focused can be damageable for you mind and body.
 That's why I strongly recommend limiting your daily practice to 3-4 hours and shifting focus from its length to efficiency.
-Scientists say that we are able to hold full attention only for 45 minutes so remember to make breaks.
-Don't forget to drink water, have food and air the room once in a while - after all, your practice is both intellectual and physical exercise!
+Scientists say that we are able to hold full attention only for 45 minutes so remember to take breaks.
+Don't forget to drink water, have food and air the room once in a while - after all, your practice is both an intellectual and a physical exercise!

 7. Stay positive

 It's easy to get irritated or discouraged when you're learning to play an instrument or starting to work on a difficult piece.
-Try and avoid that, though, because negative emotions slow down learning processes and lower intellectual abilities and creativity.
+Try and avoid this because negative emotions slow down learning processes and lower intellectual abilities and creativity.
 Also, keep in mind that every new skill seems difficult at the beginning but once you get through that first phase you'll feel a sense of accomplishment and a lot of satisfaction.